markberger/state-happiness/README.md

 state-happiness
 ===============

-Calculating how happy a state from the Twitter public stream.
+Calculating how happy a state is from the Twitter public stream.